9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

     return (if exists then [baseName] else [])
 ```

-If we look closely at the definition of `listMatches` above, we\'ll see
+If we look closely at the definition of `listMatches` above, we'll see
 a call to a function named `handle`.
 Earlier on, we imported this from
 the `Control.Exception` module; as that import implies, this gives us
 our first taste of exception handling in Haskell.
-Let\'s drop into
+Let's drop into
 `ghci` and see what we can find out.

 ``` screen